vasilysmolin/frontend-project-lvl1/README.md

 1. Install project composer create-project vasilysmolin/frontend-project-lvl1

 2. Play any of the five games.
-Rules: Answer 3 questions correctly in a row or start the game over
+Rules: Answer 3 questions correctly in a row or start the game over.